 Shire was the subject of multiple takeover tilts even before knocking back Takeda’s £42bn offer in April, but, weeks later management were suitably happy to recommend a better £45bn bid.

-Holding out for better deal is, frankly, nothing more than negotiation 101.
+Holding out for an improved deal is, frankly, negotiation 101.

 It sounds like such a simple strategy but it doesn’t always work, of course.